cpitt/cpitt_resume/resume.md

 ### Fulcrum Technologies:
 #### Ruby on Rails Engineer -- Seattle, WA Aug.
 2013 - Present
-* Participated in the development of Syrvel a modern assert tracking SaaS offering built using tools such as Ruby on Rails, CoffeeScript, Haml, Sass,
+* Took part in the development of Syrvel a modern asset tracking SaaS offering built using tools such as Ruby on Rails, CoffeeScript, Haml, Sass
-* Worked as part of an agile team participating in agile processes such as daily stand-ups, retrospectives, and iteration planning meetings
+* Was an integral member of an agile team participating in agile processes such as daily stand-ups, retrospectives, and iteration planning meetings
 * Collaborated with other developers through paired programming and code reviews